-The University prohibits its students from possessing, using, or transmitting nonprescribed drugs having narcotic, addictive, hallucinogenic, and similar strong psychological or physiological effects.
+The University prohibits the possession, use, or transmission of non-prescribed drugs having narcotic, addictive, hallucinogenic, and similar strong psychological or physiological effects.

-The student is reminded of the state and national laws pertaining to the use and possession of drugs.
+All persons are reminded of the state and national laws pertaining to the use and possession of drugs.

-ALCOHOL POLICY®
+ALCOHOL POLICY

 The University prohibits the consumption of alcoholic beverages in public places on campus.
 The Board of Trustees affirms its conviction in conscience that alcoholic beverages and their effects upon persons constitute some of the most serious problems in our nation.
-The Board and the University therefore urge community members "to abstain from the use of alcoholic beverages"† at all times.
+The Board and the University therefore urge community members "to abstain from the use of alcoholic beverages"? at all times.
 The University also recognizes that responsible individuals make their own decisions.
 Community members are expected to maintain self-control and to uphold the dignity of the University at all times and in all places.
-"The burden of proof will be upon the user to show that his actions are consistent with the ideals of excellence of mind,
+"The burden of proof will be upon the user to show that his actions are consistent with the ideals of excellence of mind, purity of body, and responsible social behavior," including recognition of the rights of others.
+The University will initiate disciplinary action when persons neglect or abdicate their own responsibility.

-\ For the judicial process, see Chapter 7.
+^{} For the judicial process, see Chapter 6,

-\ Adopted by the Board of Trustees on May 14, 1971.

-Book of the Methodist Discipline, 1968, p.
-57.
+[&]quot; Adopted by the Board of Trustees on May 14, 1971. † Book of the Methodist Discipline, 1968, p.
+17.